nicholas-wordpress/underpin-module/README.md

 This module assumes that your theme has 3 scripts built-into the `build` directory of your theme:

 1. admin.js - Gets enqueued in the settings screen located in **Settings>>>Nicholas Settings**
-1. editor.js - Gets enqueued on block editor pages
+2. editor.js - Gets enqueued on block editor pages
-1. theme.js - Gets enqueued on front-end pages that are not using compatibility mode
+3. theme.js - Gets enqueued on front-end pages that are not using compatibility mode
+4. sessionManager.js - Forces a session to clear the cache if the `nicholas_flush_cache` cookie is set.

 ## REST Endpoints